dtmoyaji/gemini-pad/README.md

 The link display for internal documents opens the corresponding page on Nextcloud, so please adjust the value of the URL prefix to open the desired page.

+#### About gemini-pad-filesrv

+To easily set up a document server for local search, we have prepared a mechanism called gemini-pad-filesrv, which can be found [here](https://github.com/dtmoyaji/gemini-pad-filesrv).
+It is a container build sequence for nextcloud + fulltextsearch Plugin + elasticsearch.
+Please use it together.

 ### Key operation

 When entering text, press Shift + Enter to create a new line, Enter to send a question, and Shift + Delete to delete the question content.